≡ Menu

 { 1 comment }

-Meet Nick Soave, a musician who built a tiny house on wheels between 2017 and 2019, and has been happily living in it since 2020.
-It sits on an Alpaca farm in Michigan, and the living room is almost entirely dedicated to his awesome drum set.
+Meet Nick Soave, a musician who built a tiny house on wheels between 2017 and 2019 and has lived happily in it since 2020.
+It sits on an Alpaca farm in Michigan, and the living room is almost entirely dedicated to his fantastic drum set.

-Nick is starting a YouTube Channel talking all about his tiny life and how he built this home for just $23,000 using some awesome techniques and plenty of reclaimed materials.
-Below is his first video with an in-depth tour of his build.
+Nick is starting a YouTube Channel to talk all about his tiny life and how he built this home for just $23,000 using some awesome techniques and plenty of reclaimed materials.
+Below is his first video, which includes an in-depth tour of his build.
 What do you love the most?

 His 24 ft THOW Has Room For His Drum Set!